atharvasiddhabhatti/Springboot-Playground/springboot-demo-one-to-many-mapping/README.md

-# Spring Boot One-To-One Mapping Demo With H2 database
+# Spring Boot One To Many Mapping Demo With H2 database

 There are three basic entity relationships:-